EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

 Selected traces and categories
 ~~~~~~~~~~~~~~~~~~~~

 To get more information about the system under study, DeepLASI provides statistical information about single molecule measurements.
-When having traces loaded to the program, by moving on to the **Statistics** tab (:numref:`statistics_tab`), and selecting any category from the table, one can obtain information about the data quality with several histograms and corresponding fitting results, regarding to flourophores behaviour with brightness, photo-activity time range, and signal to noise ratio.
+When having traces loaded to the program, by moving on to the **Statistics** tab (:numref:`statistics_tab`), and selecting any category from the table, one can obtain information about the data quality with several histograms and corresponding fitting results, regarding to fluorophores behavior with brightness, photo-activity time range, and signal to noise ratio.
 It is especially helpful with knowing about the effects of different parameters in experiments such as the influence of buffer or various background sources.

-As you can see on :numref:`categories_in_selector_table`, the whole GUI is devided into four columns, each representing a detection channel.
+As you can see on :numref:`categories_in_selector_table`, the whole GUI is divided into four columns, each representing a detection channel.
 For each channel, five panels are provided to report the number of events for several criteria including: *Total signal*, *Mean BG and Signal*, *Countrate*, *Signal to Noise*, and *Bleaching time*.

 After having the traces loaded to DeepLASI, the *Selector Table* on the right side of the GUI gets updated showing the same sorting table as the user has defined earlier, for an example see the zoomed-in panel on the right side of :numref:`categories_in_selector_table`.
 Also, the number of columns on the left panel, gets updated depending on the number of channels used for the experiment.
 For example, for a two-channel measurement, only the first and second columns show histograms, the other two columns will disappear automatically.